JolloDede/Dijkstra/README.md

 # Dijkstra
-Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a graph.
+Dijkstra's algorithm is an greedy-algorithm for finding the shortest paths between nodes in a graph.
+Greedy means he make the best descission in the moment wich maybe isn't the best in the long term.

 I have Implemented a O(n^2) Version of the Algorythmus in Python